SSussexGit/deepikachu/README.md

 ### teams_data.py

-Inc;lues some sample teams and a function that generates teams of a given size using the teams in construct_teams/team_folder.
+Includes some sample teams and a function that generates teams of a given size using the teams in construct_teams/team_folder.

 ### construct_teams